La Voz Peru

-La Voz Perú (English: The Voice Peru) is a Peruvian reality talent show that premiered on Latina Televisión on September 30, 2013.
-It is based on the original The Voice of Holland, and is part of an international franchise created by Dutch television producer John de Mol.
+La Voz Perú (English: The Voice Peru or The Voice of Peru) is a Peruvian reality talent show that premiered on Latina Televisión on September 30, 2013.
+It is based on the original The Voice of Holland and is part of an international franchise created by Dutch television producer John de Mol Jr..

 History

-The voice format was devised by John de Mol, creator of Big Brother, and unlike other singing talent shows, only the voice potential will be evaluated without giving importance to the physical appearance of the participants.
+The Voice format was devised by John de Mol Jr., creator of Big Brother, and unlike other singing talent shows, only the voice potential will be evaluated without giving importance to the physical appearance of the participants.

 This is a foreign format, produced in different parts of the world with great success in 2011.
 Peru will voice a jury of four professionals who show their back to the participants and will hear them sing.
 When one of them likes what they hear, the coaches in question will press a button and your chair will turn, making it the "godfather" of the contestant.

 The novelty of this show is the dynamics of the program.
 Unlike other contests of song, this version added an ingredient of coaches, who will be four remain turned on during the performance of the participants.
 Thus, only from the voice, each coach will select what participants you want for your team.

 Thus, the contest will be divided into different phases: the instance of a "blind" song, the selection and the duel between teams prepared for special galas shows and live performances.